yahoojapan/geobleu/README.md

 The final score for the tasks will be the average of these functions' output over all the uid's.
 Resultantly, one submission for a task will have two final scores, one based on GEO-BLEU and the other based on DTW.

-Typical scale of GEO-BLEU scores for the tasks is quite small, often on the order of 10^-3 or 10^-4, due to the calculation involving exponential terms taking negative input values.
-We organizers are considering presenting submissions' performances in per mille or ppm.
+Typical scale of GEO-BLEU scores for the tasks can be quite small, possibly on the order of 10^-3 or 10^-4, due to the calculation involving exponential terms taking negative input values.
+If that is the case for majority of submissions, we organizers will be presenting performances in per mille or ppm.

 #### Example usage of the evaluation functions